 Hiking taken to a new level

-Hiking on trails, you feel enveloped by verdant life, but when you step off the trail, your sense of immersion deepens.
+Hiking on wooded paths, you feel enveloped by verdant life, but when you step off the trail, your sense of immersion deepens.
 The hunt for delicious fungi draws you up and down hillsides, through the tender branches of young western hemlocks, and around thick, long-leaved ferns.
 You feel the forest under your feet.
 You smell it more fully.
 You see the forest as it truly is, from the inside.

-Where, when, and how to hunt mushrooms
+Where, when, and how to hunt Oregon mushrooms

 The Tillamook State Forest and Siuslaw National Forest encompass large swaths of land where mushrooms are found.
 Rainforest extends from the edge of the coast up through the coast range, all of which is prime territory for fungi.
 If you ask experienced foragers where to go, they’ll be quite helpful in narrowing your search, but they usually won’t tell you about any precise spots.
 This is because mushrooms sprout up in the same patches of ground every year, so hunters are hesitant to give away their hard-won knowledge.